HamzahRushdan/petronas/README.md

 # Petronas
-Small webpage project based on Formula to practice HTML and CSS skills.
+Small webpage project based on Formula one to practice HTML and CSS skills.